 - (b) RULES APPLICABLE TO RESTRICTED STOCK UNITS.
-Except as otherwise provided in the applicable provisions of the Award Agreement and this Plan and except as provided in Article VIII hereof with respect to Restricted Stock Units intended to constitute Qualified Performance-Based Compensation: - (i) upon a Termination of Employment or Termination of Consultancy by a Participant (A) by the Company without Cause or (B) as a result of a Participant's death, Disability or Retirement, all outstanding unvested Restricted Stock Units shall immediately vest and a share of Common Stock with respect to each Restricted Stock Unit shall be distributed within 30 days of such termination. - (ii) If a Restricted Stock Unit constitutes a Section 409A Award, no distribution shall be made upon a Participant's Termination of Employment or a Termination of Consultancy unless such termination constitutes a "separation from service" within the meaning of Section 409A of the Code. - (iii) Except as provided in this Article IX, Restricted Stock Units that are not vested as of the date of a Participant's Termination of Employment or Termination of Consultancy for any reason shall terminate and be forfeited in their entirety on the date of such termination.
+Except as otherwise provided in the applicable provisions of the Award Agreement and this Plan and except as provided in Article VIII hereof with respect to Restricted Stock Units intended to constitute Qualified Performance-Based Compensation: - (i) upon a Termination of Employment or Termination of Consultancy by a Participant (A) by the Company without Cause or (B) as a result of a Participant's death, Disability or Retirement, all outstanding unvested Restricted Stock Units shall immediately vest and a share of Common Stock with respect to each Restricted Stock Unit shall be distributed within 30 days of such termination. - (ii) If a Restricted Stock Unit constitutes a Section 409A Award, no distribution shall be made upon a Participant's Termination of Employment or a Termination of Consultancy unless such termination constitutes a "separation from service" within the meaning of Section 409A of the Code. - (iii) Except as provided in this Article IX, Restricted Stock Units that are not vested as of the date of a Participant's Termination of Employment or Termination of Consultancy for any reason shall terminate and be for